 In 1874 colonial politician William Fox recommended that the government purchase lands with geothermal areas and develop a world-class sanatorium.
-The Thermal-Springs Districts Act 1881 meant that only the Crown could purchase land in this area, and Māori were to receive rental income.
-As part of this the government took control of leasing Māori land to Europeans.
-However, it did not provide as much income as anticipated.
+The Thermal-Springs Districts Act 1881 meant that only the Crown could purchase land in this area, with Māori to receive rental income.
+The government took control of the leasing of Māori land to Europeans.
+It did not provide as much income as anticipated.

-In 1886 the Pink and White Terraces were obliterated when Mt Tarawera erupted.
-After the eruption, many Tūhourangi relocated to Whakarewarewa thermal village, which became a popular visitor destination.
+In 1886 the Pink and White Terraces were obliterated or submerged when Mt Tarawera erupted.
+Many Tūhourangi moved to Whakarewarewa thermal village, which became a popular visitor destination.
 The eruption disrupted tourism and caused economic hardship for Tūhourangi and other iwi.
 Instead of providing aid, the government took advantage of the disaster to continue purchasing Māori land.
-By the end of the century the Crown owned most of the land containing thermal springs in the Rotorua and Taupō districts.
+By the end of the century the Crown owned most of the land in the Rotorua and Taupō districts which contained thermal springs.